This post may contain affiliate links. Read my full disclosure policy.

-- Cover pot with a moist cloth, place the lid over top, bringing the corners of the cloth towards the lid handle ( to prevent a fire).
-Cook on lowest heat 40 minutes -1 hour or until the rice is tender.
+- Cover the pot with a moist cloth, and place the lid over top, bringing the corners of the cloth towards the lid handle (to prevent a fire).
+Cook on the lowest heat for 30 minutes, then at this point, check rice for tenderness or continue cooking until the rice is tender ( another 10-20 minutes).

 - In a small skillet, heat the oil, and add the spices.
-When the mustard seeds begin popping, after 30 seconds or so, pour over the yogurt.
+When the mustard seeds begin popping, after 30 seconds or so, pour over the yogurt sauce.

 - The Chicken Biriyani is done when the rice is tender.
 Once tender, give a stir, and adjust the salt, adding more if necessary.
 Serve with the yogurt sauce on the side and fresh cilantro leaves.